-- Email Specified leaders and institutional communicators have authority to release campus-wide alerts through mass email notifications to everyone with a valid MD Anderson email address. - Emergency Alert Site A page on the institution's website is designated for campus emergency notifications, emergency preparedness and evacuation resources.
+- Email Specified leaders and institutional communicators have authority to release campuswide alerts through mass email notifications to everyone with a valid MD Anderson email address. - Emergency Alert Site A page on the institution's website is designated for campus emergency notifications, emergency preparedness and evacuation resources.

 - Ride-Out Blog Activated in an emergency, this blog on the institution's intranet site is another resource for up-to-the-minute information for workforce members. - RING Line Alert information is simultaneously made available for workforce members via the institution's RING Line by dialing 2-RING (713-792-7464).
 The system allows the institution to record messages for workforce members.
-Smithville and Bastrop Campuses use 855-560-7464 as their toll-free RING Line, with specific sub-lines for each campus. - Public Address (PA) System (TMC Campus) - The PA system provides an audible alert to a building- or property-specific emergency. - Visiplex Communication System (Smithville Campus) - Provides an audible alert to campus workforce members.
+Bastrop Campus uses 855-560-7464 as their toll-free RING Line. - Public Address (PA) System (TMC Campus) - The PA system provides an audible alert to a building- or property-specific emergency. - MDA-TV Channel 20 This workforce channel can be viewed on the institution's in-house cable network or through a network connection on workforce members' desktop computers.
+Channel 20 provides news, video broadcasts, headlines, and security and weather alerts.

-- MDA-TV Channel 20 This workforce channel can be viewed on the institution's in-house cable network or through a network connection on workforce members' desktop computers.
-Channel 20 provides news, video broadcasts, headlines, and security and weather alerts. - Intranet Homepage This offers a consistent flow of information to workforce members through rotating emergency bulletins and news articles. - Social Media MD Anderson has an institutional presence on social media sites, including Facebook and Twitter, where members of the Strategic Communications team can post notices and alerts relating to a campus emergency.
+- Intranet Homepage This offers a consistent flow of information to workforce members through rotating emergency bulletins and news articles. - Social Media MD Anderson has an institutional presence on social media sites, including Facebook and Twitter, where members of the Strategic Communications team can post notices and alerts relating to a campus emergency.

 Follow-up information is distributed using some or all of the identified communication systems.
 MD Anderson's Public Information Officer may use Twitter, Facebook, MD Anderson's website and/ or local media to disseminate emergency notification information to the larger community.
-In addition, the Planning & Liaison
+In addition, the Planning & Liaison Officer may work with SETRAC and the TMC on updates to neighboring hospitals.
+UT System Risk Management also will be notified of events.